ohhhhhwhen/6-Weather-Dashboard/README.md

 An html that displays the current weather of a desired location.
 Depending on what the user searches.
-Using an online weather api, I was able to grab various info about locations using advanced javascript (ajax).
+Using an online weather api, I was able to grab various info about locations using Asynchronous Javascript (ajax).
 With that I was able to grab and display the temperature, humidity, wind speed, and uv.
 In addition, the html includes a small display of the next 5 days in the searched location.
 With